 One evening he asked me a question ‘You no longer ask me about my work’ my reply ‘well you do not want anyone to know: so I assume there is a grey aspect’ ‘Oh!
 Yes, Ian, there is a grey-area alright, certainly the wrong side of the law’.
-‘Then do not tell me Des!
+‘Then do not tell me, Des!
 It’s difficult to keep a secret when you drink as much as me.’
 He looked at me with vacant eyes and smiled.

 Sometime later I’d hit a difficult time financially.
-Like most people, the initial weeks were a brave face and hope for the best.
-‘Take-away Ian?’
+Like most people, the initial weeks were a keep brave face and hope for the best.
+‘Take-away, Ian?’
 ‘Des, I cannot afford my share, so the answer must be no’ ‘Are you taking the piss?
 A tenner its nothing to me and you are my friend.
 Come on, let’s go’.

 After we had eaten, Des left the room.
 He was away for around ten minutes and when he returned he was carrying a plastic supermarket bag ‘There’s twenty-grand in there Ian.
 It’s yours keep it.
 It’s your birthday present’.
 I needed the money, but no way could I accept the gift, and I declined the offer’.

-‘Ian, I earn between ten and twelve thousand pounds a week.
+‘Ian, I earn between ten and twelve thousand pounds every week.
 I do not know what to do with my money.
 I have it everywhere, in building society accounts, bank accounts on the Continent.
 My mother owns her home, and my brother owns his home, I’ve paid for it all.
 There is two weeks work in that bag, and the money will keep coming in, week in week out.
-I have over six-million pounds, twenty-grand is nothing, and if you want some more, ask’.
+I have over six-million pounds, twenty-grand is nothing, and if you want more, ask’.

 I took the money, my problems over, my life turned around.
 A year or so later I realised my friend was ill.
 He had terminal cancer, the evening he told me I sat in my car and cried.
 He asked me if I would come and see him in the hospice when the time came.
 And indeed, I did.
 Des was an exceptional man and an incredible friend.

-During the last week he told me about his work:
+During the last week he told me about his work

 ‘I’m a pornographer.
 I have three adverts in soft-porn magazines.
 They read ‘Continental Magazines by Mail order: PO Box 25 Leicester’ I have a list of titles and my clients pay twenty-five pounds a copy postpaid.
 My business associates in Denmark and Sweden post the magazines to my customers in this country.
 I have about eight-thousand clients’.